New Years Resolutions to Combat Climate Change

 The United Nations created a list of 170 actions to combat climate change.
-As we enter 2022, we can all consider how we can make a bigger impact to save the planet.
+As we enter a new year, we can all consider how we can make a bigger impact to save the planet.
 Here are 10 actions that inspire and motivate our team this year:

 Action 20: Advocate for healthy and nutritious food in school cafeterias.

 In 2021, California Governor Gavin Newsom signed a budget that included funding to provide school meals for all California students.
 Advocates across the state are working to ensure those meals are healthy and sourced from local growers.
 Learn more and get involved.

 Action 32: Read a book about climate change or listen to a podcast on environmental issues.

 The Real Leaders Podcast hosted Jeff Eckel of Hannon Armstrong, a leading investor in climate solutions.
 They invest over $1.5 billion each year in projects that reduce emissions and more.
 Listen now.

 Stacy Flynn, founder of Seattle-based Evrnu, previously worked as a textile and apparel specialist for brands like Target and Dupont.
 After seeing severe pollution in China during a visit in 2010, she made the connection between the clothing she helped develop and the degradation of the environment.
 Stacy asked herself, “If one person can do so much damage unintentionally, what can the same person do intentionally for good?”
 Learn more about our client Evrnu.

 Action 51: Use a reusable water bottle to avoid plastic waste.